pipewave-dev/docspage/src/docs/concepts.md

 ## What's Next

-- Follow the [Tutorial](/docs/tutorial) to build a complete chat app
+- Follow the [Tutorial](/docs/tutorial) to build a complete echo app
 - Set up your [Backend](/docs/backend/quick-start) in 5 minutes
 - Set up your [Frontend](/docs/frontend/quick-start) in 5 minutes